This summary of age discrimination law in Mexico has been prepared by Basham, Ringe y Correa, the Ius Laboris member for Mexico: www.basham.com.mx.

-On April 2001 Article 1 of the Mexican Federal Constitution was amended and currently its third paragraph recognises the individual guarantee against discrimination.
-This article declares that in Mexico rights shall not be limited based on discrimination because of ethnic origin or nationality, gender, age, different abilities, social condition, health, religion, opinions, preferences, civil status or for any other cause which is against human dignity and has as its purpose the annulment or diminishment of rights and freedoms of the individual.
+Article 1, Paragraph 3 of the Mexican Federal Constitution (the Constitution) prohibits discrimination.
+As per Article 1, rights shall not be limited based on discrimination because of ethnic origin or nationality, gender, age, different abilities, social condition, health, religion, opinions, preferences, civil status or for any other cause which is against human dignity and the annulment or diminishment of rights and freedoms of the individual.

-The above mentioned amendment incorporates the Federal Law to Prevent and Eliminate Discrimination, which, in Article 4, defines discrimination as any distinction, exclusion or restriction, based on ethnic or national origin, sex, age, disability, social or economic conditions, health conditions, pregnancy, language, religion, opinions, sexual preferences, civil status or any other reason whose purpose is to impede or annul the recognition or the exercise of rights and real equity for personal opportunities.
+The Federal Labour Law (FLL) prohibits discrimination in the workplace.
+For the same work performed under the same efficiency conditions, the same remuneration shall be granted, without distinction among employees.
+Article 1 of the Constitution incorporates the Federal Law to prevent and eliminate discrimination (FLPED), which Article 4 defines as any distinction, exclusion or restriction, based on ethnic or national origin, sex, age, disability, social or economic conditions, health conditions, pregnancy, language, religion, opinions, sexual preferences, civil status or any other reason whose purpose is to impede or annul the recognition or the exercise of rights and real equity for personal opportunities.
 This law establishes the powers and duties of the State in promoting the eradication of discrimination in Mexico.
 Its general scope includes private and public discrimination.

 The Law for the Rights of Older Adults (LROA) establishes principles and guidelines for the Health, Education, Work, and other Federal Ministries, in order to protect senior citizen's rights.
 Age discrimination in employment cannot be legally justified in Mexico.

-Mexico City's Criminal Code establishes in its article 206 a punishment from one to three years of prison and a fine of from 50 to 200 days to any person who discriminates against another for reasons of age, sex, pregnancy, civil status, race, ethnic origins, language, religion, ideology, sexual preferences, skin color, nationality, origin, social position, job or profession, economic position, physical characteristics, disability, health status and to anyone who provokes or incites hatred and violence, or excludes from or denies to anyone his/her labour rights.
+Article 206 of Mexico City's Criminal Code (the Criminal Code) also prohibits discrimination against another for reasons of: age, sex, pregnancy, civil status, race, ethnic origins, language, religion, ideology, sexual preferences, skin colour, nationality, origin, social position, job or profession, economic position, physical characteristics, disability, health status and, and prohibits anyone from provoking, or inciting hatred and violence, or excluding from or denying anyone his/her labour rights.

-In January, 2003 the Human Rights Commission of Mexico City initiated a Permanent Campaign for Non Discrimination.
-Its main activities are related to the publication of materials and the organization of public assemblies and sensitivity training, giving special attention to the topic of Sexual Discrimination.
+In January 2003, the Human Rights Commission of Mexico City initiated a permanent campaign for non-discrimination.
+Its main activities relate to the publication of materials and the organisation of public assemblies and sensitivity training, giving special attention to the topic of sexual discrimination.

-The LROA defines senior citizens as people above 60 years old.
-This law sets out the principles and rights for senior citizens such as: strengthening their independence and personal development; participation in public life; fair and proportional treatment regarding access to and satisfaction of needs for welfare; and the prohibition against distinctions based on sex, economic situation, ethnicity, belief, religion or any other characteristic.
+The LROA sets out the principles and rights for senior citizens (i.e. those who are 60 years of age), including the prohibition against distinctions based on sex, economic situation, ethnicity, belief, religion or any other characteristic.